 Car-sharing services and Uber in the UAE

-Uber and Careem are the two app-based taxi services in the UAE.
+Uber and Careem are the two major app-based taxi services in the UAE.
 Uber operates in Dubai and Abu Dhabi, while Careem operates also in Sharjah and Ajman.
-Unlike the public taxis, fares can go slightly haywire during peak hours and on certain days in the year; such as New Year’s Eve or during Eid.
-But on regular days and off-peak hours, the fare structure of public taxis and Ubers/Careems is almost the same.
-A 10- to 12-kilometer ride in Dubai will cost you between AED 40 and AED 50.
+Unlike the public taxis, fares can go slightly haywire during peak hours and on certain days of the year, such as New Year’s Eve or during Eid.
+But on regular days and off-peak hours, the fare structure of public taxis and Uber/Careem is almost the same.

 Uber and Careems use mostly Lexus, and the cars are luxurious to the hilt.
 In addition, you can expect all drivers to be fluent in English.

-If you are looking for a taxi, you may come across dodgy drivers offering you a lift – for a price.
-At times you may be tempted, especially if the sun is beating down and there’s no sign of a cab.
-But remember, this is illegal, and you will probably get a fine if the police find out.
+If you are looking for a taxi, you may come across dodgy drivers offering you a lift in exchange for money.
+Be aware however, as this is illegal, and you will probably get a fine if the police find out.